 About Roaring River Falls

-Roaring River Falls is one of those rare waterfalls where it seems less is more.
+Roaring River Falls is one of those rare waterfalls where it seems like less is more.

 You can find this waterfall in the Cedar Grove section of Kings Canyon National Park near the Hwy 180 Road’s End.
 It’s roughly 2 hours drive east of Fresno (which itself is about 3.5 hours drive north of Los Angeles).
 The car park is 3 miles past the Cedar Grove Campground just beyond the bridge over Roaring River on the right (about a stop before Zumwalt Meadow).